jmor2000/SilentPython/README.md

 > Launches the HTML Display Script.

 cmd_launch_batchMQTT.cmd
-> Luanches a batch of MQTT scripts.
+> Launches a batch of MQTT scripts.

 cmd_launch_batchHelloWorld.cmd
 > Luanches a batch of HelloWorld scripts.

 cmd_killall.cmd
-> Loads the SQLight DB and kills all the items through PID terminate.
+> Loads the SQLite DB and kills all the items through PID terminate.

 cmd_killgravedigger.cmd
-> Loads the SQLight DB and kills all "dead" scripts and remove them from DB.
+> Loads the SQLite DB and kills all "dead" scripts and remove them from DB.

 cmd_resurrectdead.cmd
-> Loads the SQLight DB and attempts to re-launch "dead" scripts
+> Loads the SQLite DB and attempts to re-launch "dead" scripts

 ### Current Modules